AbhinavThella/Web-Development-Projects/BURGER PRINCE/README.md

-This a fictional burger company website which showcases my front end skills and it is a responsive website which means it can be opened in any device without disturbing the layout.
+This a fictional burger company website which showcases my front end skills and it is a responsive website which means it can be opened in any device without disturbing the layout.<br>
 Checkout the website:- [Burger Prince](https://burgerprince0110.netlify.app/)